 Whether you are a potential client or an attorney who needs help on a copyright-matter, we will be happy to assist you.

 Proprietary information is any business’s competitive advantage.
-Douglas Kim Law Firm, LLC protects your business by keeping your most valuable information confidential.
+Kim, Lahey & Killough Law Firm protects your business by keeping your most valuable information confidential.

 Unlike patent applications, trade secrets protect those valuable aspects of your business by keeping them confidential.
 While innovations may be difficult to reverse engineer, your best protection is maintaining secrecy through well-drafted confidentiality and non-disclosure agreements for every layer of your business.
 A significant benefit of trade secrets versus utility patents is that trade secrets last as long as you are able to keep the information secret, whereas patents expire 14-20 years from their filing date.